jerabaul29/kartverket_storm_surge_data/README.md

 ## Notes

-This small module was developed in the context of the 'MachineOcean' project, Norwegian Meteorological Institute: ```https://machineocean.met.no/```.
+- This small module was developed in the context of the 'MachineOcean' project, Norwegian Meteorological Institute: ```https://machineocean.met.no/```.
+- Kartverket does some maintenance on the last Thursday of each month, and it would be wise to avoid querying if possible then.
+A warning will be issued if any API request is performed on the last Thursday of a month.

 ## Example of resuts